slackapi/bolt-js/docs/_run-on-slack/create_new_run_on_slack_app.md

 slack triggers create --trigger-def="triggers/link-shortcut.json"
 ```

-The above command will automatically install the trigger to your active workspace.
+The above command will automatically install the trigger to the selected workspace.
 Once the trigger is successfully created, you should see an output like this:
 ```
 ⚡ Trigger created
    Trigger ID:   [ID]